jimrollenhagen/rust-redis/README.md

-rust_redis
+rust-redis
 ==========

-As the name implies, rust_redis is a library for using redis with rust.
+As the name implies, rust-redis is a library for using redis with rust.